sendgrid/sendgrid-nodejs/packages/sg-webhooks-consumer/README.md

   3. In client directory run `touch .env` and fill `stripePubKey=pk_test_--------------` in it .
   4. In client directory run `npm start `.
   5. Navigate to localhost:3000 in the browser.

+  Go to https://app.sendgrid.com/settings/mail_settings and enable Event Notification.
+There pass the callback url as `{hosturl}/api/surveys/webhooks`.
+Also check that click tracking is enabled.

 ## Sample .env file
 ```